Soumyaatanna/Quiz/README.md

 This project is licensed under the MIT License.

 Contact
-For any questions or support, please contact Soumya.
+For any questions or support, please contact Soumya Atanna.